luong/nextcart-api-nodejs/README.md

 # NextCart API - Simple Rest API for Shopping Website

-This project is for researching only so that it doesn't cover all aspects of full shopping cart.
+This project is for researching only so that it doesn't cover all aspects for a fullfiled shopping cart.

 ## Dependences